PrincetonUniversity/python_machine_learning/README.md

 ### Authorship

-This guide was created by [Christina Peters](https://catalog.saintmarys.edu/faculty/) with contributions from Julian Gold and Jonathan Halverson.
+This guide was created by [Christina Peters](https://catalog.saintmarys.edu/faculty/) with contributions from Anushka Acharya, Julian Gold and Jonathan Halverson.